raulcorreia7/interview_prep/typescript/topics/type-system/type-system.md

 - Structural typing

 ### Common Interview Questions
-- How does TypeScript handle type inference?
+- How does TypeScript's type inference work?
 - What are type guards and how do you use them?
-- How does structural typing work?
+- How does structural typing work in TypeScript?
-- What are excess property checks?
+- What's the difference between nominal and structural typing?

 ### Advanced Topics
 - Advanced type guards
-- Type compatibility rules
+- Function compatibility
-- Type operations
-- Type system design
+- Type system design patterns
+- Type safety patterns

 ### Mastery Level
-- Complex type patterns
+- Complex type system patterns
-- Advanced type operations
-- Type system design
+- Type system architecture
 - Performance considerations
+- Compiler optimization techniques